thetomcraig/dotfiles/install_scripts/README.md

   - Flowwie's settings
 - [X] Hosts file
   - `sudo cat for_hosts_file.txt >> /etc/hosts`
+- [X] Turn off Notifications
+- [ ] Add Wallpaper folder to desktop options

-- [ ] Add Ariston to the Saved servers, and connect
+- Add Ariston to the Saved servers, and connect
-- dock items
-- Keep desktop icons arranged
-- finder sidebar items
-- disallow notifications from applications
+- After getting python setup, look at ncutil.py and see if it still works

 - Check for new versions of pirated software
   - office